-- You want to boost your score.
+- You want to boost your SAT score.
 On average, student scores improve 50 to 250 points after attending a prep camp.
 Going to a prep camp will often give you tools and strategies proven to succeed by past students.
 If you are a low-scorer on the Math section, they can focus on relevant topics to maximize your score.

 - You prefer structured studying over self-studying.
-Prep camps’ long hours and intensive sessions may seem painful to some, but to others, its the study environment they need and thrive in.
-While there are tons of online resources on the internet, like Khan Academy or Quizlet flashcards, it can be extremely overwhelming to filter through the good and the bad.
-A guiding hand can be very beneficial if you just want to focus on studying—not deciding what to study.
+Prep camps’ long hours and intensive sessions may seem painful to some, but to others, it’s the study environment they need and thrive in.
+While there are tons of free resources on the internet, like Khan Academy or Quizlet flashcards, it can be extremely overwhelming to filter through the good and the bad.
+A guiding hand and set study plan can be very beneficial if you just want to focus on studying—not deciding what to study.
 Prep camps not only provide study materials like official SAT practice tests and a tailored prep course, but also tried-and-true tips and tricks that have proven to work with past high school test takers.

 - You only have a short period time to study.
 Cramming is never ideal nor fun, but it happens to the best of us.
 Prep camps can range from summer, to a week, to even one day before your test date.
 They can give you all the essentials in a short period of time, just in time for your test date.

 - You need to do well on your first try.
 There are many reasons why students can only take the SAT one time: an application or scholarship deadline nearing, financial reasons, etc. Regardless, if you’re only going to take it once, you should be as prepared as possible to make it count.